Study in Canberra

 Get to know Canberra

-As the nation’s capital, Canberra is an excellent choice of study city.
-Featuring top quality institutions, amazing libraries and countless museums, it provides the ideal intellectual platform to succeed in your education.
-Add in cool cafés, exciting nightlife, diverse shopping and interesting small bars to make it a truly great place to live.
-Living in Canberra doesn’t come with the hassles of living in a big city but still has everything you need to enjoy yourself.
-The city’s proximity to Sydney, around three hours drive, means you can travel for large events without having too much hassle.
+As the nation’s capital, Canberra is an excellent choice for studying.
+With top quality institutions, excellent libraries and countless museums, it provides an ideal intellectual atmosphere for your education goals.
+Add to that cool cafés, intimate bars, and unique shopping make it a truly great place to live.
+Living in Canberra you can leave behind the usual hassles of living in a big city.
+However, with Sydney around a three hour drive away, you can be at those big events in a jiffy.

 State: Australian Capital Territory

 Popular sports: Australian Rules Football, Rugby, soccer, cricket, netball, and basketball

 Famous Canberrans: Patty Mills, Carl Valeri, Mia Wasikowska

 Things to see if you had 24 hours in Canberra: Parliament House, Australian War Memorial, National Portrait Gallery of Australia